Tygers of Pan Tang

-Tygers of Pan Tang are an English heavy metal band who are part of the new wave of British heavy metal movement.
+Tygers of Pan Tang are an English heavy metal band that were a part of the new wave of British heavy metal movement.
 They formed in 1978 in Whitley Bay, England, and were active until 1987.
 The band reformed in 1999 and continue to record and perform.
 The name is derived from Pan Tang, a fictional archipelago in Michael Moorcock's Elric of Melniboné fantasy series whose wizards keep tigers as pets.

 History

 Early days (1978–1983)

 The Tygers of Pan Tang were formed by guitarist Robb Weir (born Robert Mortimer Weir, 1958), Richard "Rocky" Laws (bass), Jess Cox (vocals) and Brian Dick (drums).
 They played in working men's clubs and were first signed by local independent label Neat Records before MCA gave them a major record deal.
 After several singles, they released their first album, Wild Cat, in 1980.
 The album reached No. 18 in the UK Album Chart in the first week of its release.

 Subsequently John Sykes (formerly of Streetfighter, later in Badlands, Thin Lizzy, Whitesnake, and Blue Murder) was added as second guitarist.
 Jess Cox had a falling out with the others and quit, to be replaced by Persian Risk vocalist Jon Deverill.
 This lineup released Spellbound in 1981.

 Sykes quit after the release of the third album, Crazy Nights, to audition for Ozzy Osbourne's band.
 He was replaced by ex-Penetration guitarist Fred Purser, who had to learn the set in two days before touring.

 Tygers of Pan Tang's fourth album, The Cage, was released in 1982.
 The band then had a dispute with MCA, who were reluctant to promote the band unless they agreed to record more cover versions (following the band's hit with "Love Potion No. 9").
 The band tried to terminate their contract, but MCA's release terms exceeded what other record companies were willing to pay to acquire the band.
 In frustration, the group chose to disband.

 Jess Cox released his solo album Third Step in 1983.
 John Sykes later achieved success with Thin Lizzy and Whitesnake.

 Songs for a new album were demoed by the same line-up which completed the previous album.
 It was supposed to be called Square One.
 The label did not approve the material and, in consequence this line-up disbanded.
 Songs from this aborted album were issued in 2018 under the name Purser Deverill.